MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/use/publish-ka.md

 ## Prerequisites

 Ensure that you have the Publish and Update permissions on the Knowledge Article record type.
 These permissions are added by default to the roles of knowledge manager, customer service manager, customer service representative, or system administrator.
-You need the Publish permission on the Knowledge Article record type, if you want to change the state of a published article.
+If you want to change the state of a published article, you need the Publish permission on the Knowledge Article record type.

 ## Publish an article